hashicorp/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 * `sqs` -- delivery of JSON-encoded message to an Amazon SQS queue
 * `application` -- delivery of JSON-encoded message to an EndpointArn for a mobile app and device
 * `sms` -- delivery text message
+* `firehose` -- delivery of JSON-encoded message to an Amazon Kinesis Data Firehose delivery stream

 Partially supported SNS protocols include: